tobiasHeinke/monostyle/docs/tools.md

 - Compounding/hyphenation (if the words are not used individually like 'well defined').
 - Acronyms and capitalization within a word.
 - Homophones (similar sounding words) when one of the pair is rare.
-- Singulare/plurale tantum (singular/plural-only nouns)
+- Singulare/plurale tantum (singular/plural-only nouns).
+- Possessive form of inanimate objects.

 ## List Search